ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/intro.md

 - Create a new Ionic application
 - Build the application for mobile devices using Capacitor
-- Add third party component libraries to the application
+- Manage the application dependencies
+- Use Capacitor Plugins
+- Add new services
 - Modify existing pages
-- Add new services
+- Add new pages
-- Use Capacitor Plugins
+- Design and use reusable components
+- Modify the application to use a tabs based layout

-The application you build provides information about local weather conditions.
+The application you build provides information about various teas.